How to submit a paper

 An accepted paper must be registered, following the registration form posted on the conference site.
 IARIA registration is “per paper”, this means that each accepted paper must be registered on a separate registration form.
 If many authors of the same paper intend to attend the conference, a registration is needed for each attending author.

-The logistics work and conference services are offered by IARIA via many contracts and the registration fees covers these costs only.
+The logistics work and conference services are offered by IARIA via many contractors and the registration fees cover these costs only.

-When registering, please fill out all the required fields; the use of a text editor is suggested.
-The registration form must be hand signed in order to be processed.
+When registering, please use the online registration form.
 Only after the payment transaction succeeds is a paper considered registered.

 Indexing